DCSCORES/dcscores.org/_posts/2018-02-07-us-will-be-at-world-cup-in-russia-giving-a-voice-to-4-million-youth.markdown

 title: US will be at World Cup in Russia - giving a voice to 4 million youth
 date: 2018-02-07 16:45:00 Z
 tags:
-- America SCORES
+- america scores
-- Open Goal Project
+- open goal project
-- Alumni
+- alumni
 Author: DC SCORES
 Thumbnail Image: "/uploads/We're%20going%20to%20the%20world%20cup!.png"
 ---